steveloughran/spark-timeline-integration/src/main/docs/monitoring.md

 to `org.apache.spark.deploy.history.yarn.YarnHistoryService`

     spark.yarn.services org.apache.spark.deploy.history.yarn.YarnHistoryService
+    spark.eventLog.enabled true

 Notes

+1. If `spark.eventLog.enabled` is set to false in the spark context of an application, logging will be disabled.
+We recommend this for long-lived streaming applications, as they generate too much history for the timeline server to play back.
+Note that the filesystem log also has issues with very large logs, though less severely.
 1. If the class-name is mis-spelled or cannot be instantiated, an error message will be logged; the application will still run.
-2. YARN history publishing can run alongside the filesystem history listener; both histories can be viewed by an appropriately configured history service.
+1. YARN history publishing can run alongside the filesystem history listener; both histories can be viewed by an appropriately configured history service.
-3. If the timeline service is disabled, that is `yarn.timeline-service.enabled` is not `true`, then the history will not be published: the application will still run.
+1. If the timeline service is disabled, that is the YARN configuratin `yarn.timeline-service.enabled` is not
+`true`, then the history will not be published: the application will still run.
-4. Similarly, in a cluster where the timeline service is disabled, the history server will simply show an empty history, while warning that the history service is disabled.
+1. Similarly, in a cluster where the timeline service is disabled, the history server will simply show an empty history, while warning that the history service is disabled.
-5. In a secure cluster, the user must have the Kerberos credentials to interact with the timeline server.
+1. In a secure cluster, the user must have the Kerberos credentials to interact with the timeline server.
 Being logged in via `kinit` or a keytab should suffice.
-6. If the application is killed it will be listed as incompleted.
+1. If the application is killed it will be listed as incompleted.
 In an application started as a `--master yarn-client` this happens if the client process is stopped with a `kill -9` or process failure).
 Similarly, an application started with `--master yarn-cluster` will remain incompleted